Mental Health Care Providers, Ankur Counselors Stories of Sucess

 Did you know?
 Ankur Counseling Center was the first mental health center for children in Nepal!
 Many of the nation’s earliest child-focused counselors and therapists received at least some training here.

-Welcome to Part 3 of NYF’s Mental Health Month series, featuring the amazing frontline mental health care workers running Ankur Counseling Center from lockdown.
+Welcome to Part 3 of NYF’s Mental Health Month series, featuring the amazing frontline mental health care providers running Ankur Counseling Center from lockdown.
 (Click here to read Part 1, featuring Chhori Laxmi Maharjan, and Part 2, featuring Sumitra Dhakal, if you missed them!)

-Next up: Shristi Shrestha!
+Next up: Mental Health Care Provider, Shristi Shrestha!
 Shristi first learned about Ankur Counseling Center while she was still a student of psychology.
 “I frequently visited NYF/Ankur… to take part in various trainings it offered and got a glimpse of how this organization worked.
 I was impressed by the quality of the training, the setting, the friendly staffs and used to wonder, What will it take to be a part of this place?
 When I was offered to join, it was like a dream come true.”